Expert Ratings for Brunswick | Benzinga

 |0

-This current average has increased by 12.03% from the previous average price target of $106.22.
+This current average represents a 11.49% increase from the previous average price target of $106.2.

 Ratings come from analysts, or specialists within banking and financial systems that report for specific stocks or defined sectors (typically once per quarter for each stock).
 Analysts usually derive their information from company conference calls and meetings, financial statements, and conversations with important insiders to reach their decisions.